⏱ 8 min read 🔬 Mushroom guide

 2. Programmed airflow.
 Variable-speed fans cycle on a schedule that matches the species.
 Lion's mane gets gentle fans (low CO2 tolerance).
 Oyster gets stronger fans (high CO2 tolerance).

-3. HEPA filtration.
-Every air exchange runs through a HEPA filter.
+3. built-in filtration.
+Every air exchange runs through a built-in filter.
 Contamination risk drops dramatically.

 Smart mushroom fruiting chamber on kitchen counter with lion's mane mushroom inside and smartphone showing app preset